stefanofa/awesome/TOPICS.md

 ## devops-automation

-*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud
+*   [encoredev/encore](https://github.com/encoredev/encore) - The infrastructure platform for the intelligence era

 ## distributed-systems

-*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud
+*   [encoredev/encore](https://github.com/encoredev/encore) - The infrastructure platform for the intelligence era

 *   [restatedev/restate](https://github.com/restatedev/restate) - Restate is the platform for building resilient applications that tolerate all infrastructure faults w/o the need for a PhD.